gonguru/weather-app-midu/README.md

     2.2 -> How svelte is saving state? -> stores.js
         -> What is a writable?
         -> suscribe, set, update and magic $prop

+# What was really impressive

+1.- Deploy app to Vercel :0 (First i was trying with Railway but there's no "adapter" to it)